-Qualitative characteristics IAS 19 Capped Asset Return approach Fair Value Based approach Fulfilment Value approach Is the e information relevant? • Does the approach reflect how the pension obligation will be settled? ★☆☆ • Is the economic covariance between plan assets and pension obligation reflected? • Is a net pension liability recognised when the plan assets are expected to be insufficient to cover the portion of the final benefit entitlement for the service provided to date? ★★ ☆ • Does the calculation of current service cost result in a useful reflection of pension cost related to a particular period? • Is information about the value of the minimum return guarantee provided?
+(Qualitative characteristics IAS 19 Capped Asset Return approach Fair Value Based approach Fulfilment Value approach Is the e information relevant? • Does the approach reflect how the pension obligation will be settled? ★☆☆ ☆ • Is the economic covariance between plan assets and pension obligation reflected? ★☆☆ • Is a net pension liability recognised when the plan assets are expected to be insufficient to cover the portion of the final benefit entitlement for the service provided to date? ★★ ☆ • Is current service cost useful for predictions about future profit margins? ★★☆ ★★☆ • Is information about the value of the minimum return guarantee provided?
 Is the employee's right to receive the higher of the return on plan assets and the minimum guaranteed return reflected in a complete manner? ★☆☆

 Can requirements be applied retrospectively?
-N/A Is the obligation element related to the minimum guaranteed return accounted for similarly to plans under IAS 19?
-N/A ★ ☆☆ Is the obligation related to the return on plan assets accounted for similarly to plans under IAS 19?
-N/A Is the information understandable? ★ ☆☆ ☆ Will the implementation of the approach be uncostly?
+N/A ☆ Is the obligation element related to the minimum guaranteed return accounted for similarly to plans under IAS 19?
+N/A \$ \$ Is the obligation related to the return on plan assets accounted for similarly to plans under IAS 19?
+N/A Is the information understandable? ★ ☆☆ ★★☆ ★★☆ Will the implementation of the approach be uncostly?
 N/A

-Symbol Explanation ★ ☆☆ Low fulfilment of the qualitative characteristic. ☆ Medium fulfilment of the qualitative characteristic.
+Symbol Explanation ★☆☆ ow fulfilment of the qualitative characteristic. ★★☆ Medium fulfilment of the qualitative characteristic.
 High fulfilment of the qualitative characteristic.
 N/A The effect is not relevant to consider for the approach.